 LEARN MORE ABOUT FLINT HILL

 The science tells us that developing readers need to understand two key concepts:

-• Decoding (how letters and sounds work together to form words) and
+• decoding (how letters and sounds work together to form words) and

-• Language comprehension (what those words mean)
+• language comprehension (what those words mean).

 When decoding and language comprehension work together, readers are able to attain the ultimate goal of reading comprehension.

-When did Flint Hill transition to this pedagogy?
+When Did Flint Hill Transition to This Pedagogy?

 Our teachers and students have benefited from practicing these researched, multisensory strategies in our classroom routines, making them engaging and fun in addition to being effective.

-It might be tempting to assume that such explicit, direct instruction is boring for young learners — but we’ve found that’s not the case.
+It might be tempting to assume that such explicit, direct instruction is boring for young learners, but we’ve found that’s not the case.

-When asked what kinds of language games are their favorite, Kindergarten students Wesley and Tanner described an innovation to Jenga: “So, you pick a card first and read the word.
+When asked what kinds of language games are their favorite, Kindergarten students Wesley and Tanner describe an innovation to Jenga: “So, you pick a card first and read the word.
 If it says ‘yellow’, you put the block that says ‘yellow’ at the top.”

-Learning to read is foundational to our Portrait of a Flint Hill Student
+Learning to Read Is Foundational to Our Portrait of a Flint Hill Student

 At Flint Hill, we strive for our students to be self-directed learners, problem solvers, effective communicators, ethical citizens, and leaders.
 With such a strong emphasis on becoming capable, confident readers, our students are well-positioned to embrace and embody these lifelong traits.

 Christine Dwyer is the Lower School Language Arts Department Chair and a 6th grade teacher.
+She holds a B.A. from Haverford College and an M.Ed. from the University of Virginia.

+LEARN MORE ABOUT FLINT HILL